 On a per-game basis, football is the king of U.S. sports betting.
 A full season of NFL and college football action typically accounts for around one-third of the money people bet on sports in comparable markets, and there’s little reason to expect different in Ohio.
 If anything, the popularity of the Cleveland Browns and Cincinnati Bengals may even increase that percentage.

-This slice of the betting pie is especially relevant in the context of the anticipated launch timeline, which is going to miss the majority of the NFL season.
+This slice of the betting pie is especially relevant in the context of the launch timeline, which missed the majority of the NFL season.

 Projections indicate that the NBA and NCAA basketball will account for around another third of betting action, with March Madness representing the largest sports betting event of the year.
 Based on other states, college basketball should account for 15% or 20% of the total betting in Ohio.